pghvlaans/sbotools/man-md/sbotool.1.md

 upgrades can be performed either interactively or non-interactively.
 If the non-interactive *batch mode* is chosen, **sbotool** displays a dry run on the final confirmation screen.
-To specify build options for a particular script, install interactively or write the options to a file at */var/log/sbotools/script_name* ahead of time.
+To specify build options for a particular script, install interactively or use **Add Build Options** from the script menu screen ahead of time as root.
+Build options are saved in the */var/log/sbotools* directory for future use.

 If packages (especially those marked *\_SBo*) are installed, upgraded or removed, or if **sbotools** settings are changed from outside of